nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 ```
 <br>

-length() is final method applicable for String object. length() returns number of characters presents in the String.
+length() is the final method applicable for String object. length() the number of characters present in the String.

 ```java linenums="1"
 String s = "Java";